-- Compare Complainant's version of events (1-7) with Respondent's version of events (A-I) - What material information is not in dispute or UNDISPUTED? - Example: The Parties both attend pull-out speech sessions at the same time. - Example: The Complainant and Respondent went to the library after school on August 21, 2020, and the Librarian was present when the parties were there. - What material information is in dispute or DISPUTED? - Example: Respondent was flirting vs. Respondent was friendly like a sibling. - Example: Respondent chose a table far away from the Librarian to avoid bothering the Librarian vs. Respondent did not want the Librarian to observe/hear them. - Discuss Audience Identification of Undisputed and Disputed Material Facts
+- Compare Complainant's version of events (1-7) with Respondent's version of events (A-H) - -What material information is not in dispute or UNDISPUTED? - -What material information is in dispute or DISPUTED? - -Consider creating a chart to see things side-by-side - Audience Discussion of Undisputed and Disputed Material Facts